How Much Do I Need to Retire?

 Being strategic about withdrawals

 When you have a diverse range of financial options, you can be more strategic about your withdrawals to help reduce your tax burden.
-For instance, you could withdraw from taxable accounts until you get to a higher tax bracket.
+For example, you could withdraw from taxable accounts until you get to a higher tax bracket.
 Then, you could switch to withdrawing from non-taxable accounts for additional money in a given year.

 Section 07 The importance of planning for health-related expenses